douglascraigschmidt/LiveLessons/Java8/README.md

         parameter.
 It also shows how to sort a list in ascending and descending order using a Comparator and a Function interface.

-. ex6 - This example shows how a Java 8 Supplier interface can be used
+. ex6 - This example shows how a Java Supplier interface can be used
-        to print a default value if a key is not found in a map.
-It also shows how to use the Java 8 Optional class.
+        in conjunction with the Java Optional class to print a default value if a key is not found in a map.

-. ex7 - This example of shows how the Java 8 functional interfaces
+. ex7 - This example of shows how the Java functional interfaces
-        (including Supplier and a custom functional interface) can be used in conjunction with Java 8 constructor references.
+        (including Supplier and a custom functional interface) can be used in conjunction with Java constructor references.

 . ex8 - This example shows how to reduce and/or multiply big fractions
         using a wide range of features in the Java completable futures